farm/corda-docs/content/en/docs/corda-enterprise/4.5/node-database-intro.md

 It is intended to be used by Corda Enterprise node administrators during database schema creation.

 It can be also used by CorDapp developers as a helper to create Liquibase database migration scripts.
-Any CorDapp deployed onto a Corda Enteprise node, which stores data in a custom table, requires embedded DDL scripts written in a cross database manner database-management.
+Any CorDapp deployed onto a Corda Enterprise node, which stores data in a custom table, requires embedded DDL scripts written in a cross database manner database-management.